 Image recognition systems figure out what objects are.
 This is one of the most important systems in autonomous cars.
 Like other cars, autonomous cars need to be able to detect objects.
 But they also need to decide what to do depending on the object and situation.
 For example, if the car recognizes a stop sign, it needs to stop.
 But if a car detects a person, it needs to analyze where that person is and what that person is doing.
 Is the person safely on the sidewalk?
 Is the person crossing the street?
 You can imagine that this system needs to be really good at what it does!

 Autonomous cars are not the only systems that use image recognition.
 The smartphone app PlantNet is another example.
 It lets people find out information about plants.
 Using your phone, you take a picture of the plant.
 The image recognition system compares your image to many other images of plants.
 It then suggests what your plant is.
-Leafsnap is a similar app that helps people to identify trees from images of their leaves.
+Leafsnap and Florist are similar apps that help people to identify trees and flowers from images or their camera.